PowerShell/PSSwagger/README.md

 | AzureRM.Profile.NetCore.Preview | * | Module containing authentication helpers, required for Microsoft Azure modules on PowerShell Core |

 ## Usage
 NOTE: In the short term, for best performance, the operation IDs in your Open API specifications should be of the form "<Noun>.<Verb><Suffix>".
-For example, the operation ID "Resource.GetByName" gets a resource named Resource by name.
+For example, the operation ID "Resource_GetByName" gets a resource named Resource by name.
 1. Get PSSwagger!
     * Install from PowerShellGallery.com:
        ```powershell
-       Install-Package -Name PSSwagger
+       Install-Module -Name PSSwagger
        ```
     * Clone the repository
         ```powershell